pcaversaccio/xdeployer/README.md

 export { data };
 ```

-If you are using normal JavaScript:
+If you are using common JavaScript:
 ```js
 module.exports = [
   "arg1",